Charlotte Amalie, U.S. Virgin Islands: Culture

-The culture is a mixture of American (US) socio-economic activities- and Afro/Latino-Caribbean culture, with an influence from Danish colonial history.
+The culture is a mixture of U.S. socioeconomic activities and Afro/Latino-Caribbean culture, with a Danish influence.
 There are American fast food chains in the town, as well as local restaurants serving only Caribbean cuisine.
 Grocery stores contain items from the US mainland, and local items such as rum.
 Seafood and local produce can be found at open-air markets.

 Danish influence

-Named Charlotte Amalie in honor of the wife of Danish King Christian V, the Danish influence is strong.
-The heritage is predominant in several ways in Charlotte Amalie today.
-The Danes left castles, cemeteries, churches, forts, town homes, sugar mills and plantation houses that are still standing.
-Many geographical names are kept in Danish and many locals have Danish heritage.
-The most widely spoken language, Virgin Islands Creole, has many words and expressions left from the Danish language.
-For instance, Danish words like "skål" (toast), "bjerg" (mountain) and "frikadeller" (meatballs) are commonly used.
-Much of the historic colonial architecture is still standing and words like "street" are more commonly referred to by the Danish translation "gade".
+Named in honor of the wife of Danish King Christian V, Charlotte Amalie has a strong Danish influence.
+The Danes left castles, cemeteries, churches, forts, town homes, sugar mills, and plantation houses that are still standing.
+Many geographical names are in Danish and many locals have Danish heritage.
+The most widely spoken language, Virgin Islands Creole, has many words and expressions from Danish; for instance, Danish words like "skål" (toast), "bjerg" (mountain) and "frikadeller" (meatballs) are commonly used.
+Much of the historic colonial architecture still stands and some words, like "street", are commonly replaced by their Danish equivalents.